The Amazing Benefits of a Digital Detox

 You can still receive text messages, but they won’t light up your screen or make noise.

-The do not disturb mode is an excellent way to avoid distractions while still being is available for emergencies.
+The do-not-disturb mode is an excellent way to avoid distractions while remaining available for emergencies.

 If you have an iPhone, you can set it to Do Not Disturb mode by going to Settings > Do Not Disturb.